All Episodes

 I mean, Flavor Flavor and all them guys.

-Boogie Down Productions.
+I'm 35, so Boogie Down Productions.

-Yeah, it was a hip-hop rap, you know, I mean I just wanted to sing like them I wanted to be like them.
+I mean, I just wanted to sing like them.

-When I turned 29, 30 31 I have two jobs, Rush I have two jobs.
+When I turned 29, 31, I have two jobs, Rush.

-So that's so you're six years ago was when this happened to you around two thousand ninety nine is when I got arrested.
+So you're six years ago was when this happened to you around 2000.

-Okay now I w were you at that point in your life nineteen ninety nine, ninety eight ninety seven all those years when you're in your mid to late twenties.
+Okay, now, were you at that point in your life, 1999, 98, 97, all those years when you're in your mid to late 20s, are you following news at all?

 What do you think when you hear the name Colin Powell back then?

-Um that's his biography, his autobiography and whatever.
+That's his biography, his autobiography, or whatever.

-Um that's the first book that I actually read.
+That's the first book that I actually read.

-Yeah, I looked up to him somewhat, you know.
+I looked up to him somewhat.

 I mean, I just read this book.

-Okay, if if if if if you can excuse me, I'm gonna come right back to where you s what what you was talking about, but I just want to say that, you know, people like I mean, Jesse J the Jesse Jackson's of the world and people like I mean, in that error in that time era and I air gap or whatever, you know, they preached the same old to me to me, and this is just me.
+Okay, if you can excuse me, I'm going to come right back to what you were talking about, but I just want to say that, you know, people like, I mean, the Jesse Jacksons of the world and people like, I mean, in that era, in that time era, and like Eric Gap or whatever, you know, they preach the same old, to me, to me, and this is just me, they preach the same old nonsense to me.

-I mean, with civil rights and all this stuff about, you know, people um they're not able to get nowhere.
+I mean, with civil rights and all this stuff about, you know, people they're not able to get nowhere.

 I mean, affirmative action.